Racial Equality Proposal: Japanese domestic politics

 Prime Minister Hara Takashi had come into power in September 1918 and was determined for Japan to adopt a pro-western foreign policy (欧米協調主義, ōbei kyōchō shugi) at the peace conference.
 That was largely in consequence of the World War I governments under Prime Ministers Ōkuma Shigenobu and Terauchi Masatake, whose expansionist policies had the effect of alienating Japan from both the United States and Britain.
-Hara was determined to support the creation of the League of Nations at the peace conference to steer Japan back to the West.
+Takashi was determined to support the creation of the League of Nations at the peace conference to steer Japan back to the West.
 However, there was quite a bit of scepticism towards the League.
 Domestic opinion was divided into Japanese who supported the League and those who opposed it, the latter being more common in national opinion (国論, kokuron).
 Hence, the proposal had the role of appeasing the opponents by allowing Japan's acceptance of the League to be conditional on having a Racial Equality Clause inserted into the covenant of the League.
+Despite the proposal, Japan itself had racial discrimination policies, especially towards non-Yamato people.